italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     Status Attestation Request Flow

 **Step 1 (Status Attestation Request)**: The Wallet Instance sends the Status Attestation Request to the Issuer.
-The request MUST contain the Wallet Instance Attestation with its Proof of Possession and a Credential Proof of Possession JWT, signed  with the private key related to the public key contained within the Credential.
+The request MUST contain the Credential Proof of Possession JWT, signed  with the private key related to the public key contained within the Credential.

 .. code::